webplatform/docs-wpd/Getting_Started/index.md

 '''For specific things to do''', visit the [[WPD:Most_Wanted_Tasks|WPD Most Wanted]] page, to find high priority pages that that you can work on right now.

-'''If you want to create a new tutorial or concept page''' see the guide for authoring [[WPD:Content/Tutorials_and_concept_articles| tutorials and concept articles]].
+If you want to '''create a new tutorial or concept page''' see the guide for authoring [[WPD:Content/Tutorials_and_concept_articles| tutorials and concept articles]].

-'''If you want to create a new reference page, or edit an existing one''' read the instructions for [[WPD:Content/Reference_articles| reference articles]].
+If you want to '''create or edit a reference page''' read the instructions for [[WPD:Content/Reference_articles| reference articles]].

 ===Five-minute tasks===